APImetrics/APIm-CLI/docs/projects.md

 _See code: [src/commands/projects/invites/create.ts](https://github.com/APImetrics/APIm-CLI/blob/v0.2.1/src/commands/projects/invites/create.ts)_

-### `apimetrics projects invites delete`
+## `apimetrics projects invites delete`

-Delete an invite to the Project. **Invite IDs** can be found in the Diff of the Audit Logs for when the Invite was created or by using the command `apimetrics org invites -x  --no-truncate`. **Project IDs** can be found in the Project Settings under the Admin section or by using the command `apimetrics projects -x --no-truncate`.
+Delete an invite to the project.

 ```
 USAGE
   $ apimetrics projects invites delete --invite-id <value> [--json] [-p <value>]

 FLAGS
   -p, --project-id=<value>  ID of project to modify.
 Overrides apimetrics config project set.
+Can be found in the
+                            Project Settings web page under the admin section or by using the command `apimetrics
+                            projects --columns name,id`.
   --invite-id=<value>       (required) Invite to delete.
+Can be found in the Diff of the Audit Logs web page for when
+                            the invite was created or by using the command `apimetrics projects invites --columns
+                            email,roles,id`.

 GLOBAL FLAGS
   --json  Format output as json.